Sign in or

 A = – ΔF (isochoric-isobaric processes) A = – ΔG (isothermal-isobaric processes)

-In 1914, American physical chemists Gilbert Lewis, and his assistant Merle Randall, building on the methodology introduced by Haber, published the first so-called “table of free energies”, giving free energies of formation values for oxygen, hydrogen, and a few oxides of hydrogen.
-This formed the basis for their expanded-followup 1923 “Table of Standard Free Energies of Formation at 25 °C”, giving free energies of formation for 28 cations and a few metallic compounds and 111 non-metallic compounds and anions.
+The work of Haber gave way to the construction of the first so-called “table of free energies” made in 1914 by American physical chemists Gilbert Lewis and Merle Randall, giving free energies of formation values for oxygen, hydrogen, and a few oxides of hydrogen.
+This formed the basis for their expanded-followup 1923 “Table of Standard Free Energies of Formation at 25 °C”, giving free energies of formation for 28 cations and a few metallic compounds and 111 non-metallic compounds and anions, as shown below:

 Human free energy tables